AduragbemiOyinlola/Churn/README.md

 - TotalCharges - the total amount charged to the customer.
 - Churn - whether the customer churned or not (Yes, No).

-This repo contains my solution to the `Churn` data project, the repo contains the dataset for the project, and also my solution notebook.
-In the notebook, I unwrangled my data, did data cleaning, and showed some visualization, and also built a model to predict if the customer 'Churn' or not.
+This repo contains my solution to the `Churn` data project, the repo contains dataset for the project, and also my solution notebook.
+In the notebook, I wrangled my data, did data cleaning, showed some visualization, and also built a model to predict whether the customer 'Churn' or not.

 The algorithm used to build my model is the LogisticRegression algorithm.
 With this algorithm, I was able to achieve the following metrics:
 - Accuracy: 77%